 Another highlight of this book is the extensive reference list comprising 38 pages.
 It is very well researched and Howard uses information from a variety of sources including media reports, academic articles and international organisations.
 Everything from the language and quotes Howard uses to the diversity of examples discussed makes Concentration and Power in the Food System an intense yet enjoyable read.
 Overall, this short book is packed with so much information and different points of discussion that it not only leaves readers impassioned, but also hungry for more.

 Kathleen Chiappetta has a Bachelor of Journalism Degree from Ryerson University in Toronto and a Master of Science Degree in Global Politics from the LSE.
 Over the years she has written and produced pieces on national and international issues such as agricultural and maritime trade, engineering education and Irish migration.
 She has worked for the International Federation of Red Cross and Red Crescent Societies (IFRC) in Geneva, the United Nations Educational Scientific and Cultural Organization (UNESCO) in Paris and the High Commission of Canada in the United Kingdom.
-She is currently working as a Trade Policy Officer in Canada.
+She is currently working as a Domestic Trade Policy Officer for the Government of Alberta in Canada.
 Read more by Kathleen Chiappetta.